Safeguarding Children is Everybody's Responsibility

 Supporting children’s emotional needs

-The Worry Box and Drop In session are used to support children with any problems they may identify.
-Children post worries in the box and these will be addressed by the SENCo.
+The Worry Box / Monster is used to support children with any problems they may identify.
+Children post worries in the box and these will be addressed by the Pupil Support Mentor.
 Children understand that in most cases the discussion remains private, but where the adult is concerned for their safety, the discussion will be reported to the Headteacher.

 We aim to develop and nurture the whole child in body mind and spirit through: